-The Preliminary Round is split into three shows.
+The Sacramento Stand-Up Competition takes place over one weekend each summer.
+The preliminary round is on Friday night and is split into three shows, featuring eight comedians in each show and a local host.
 Each comedian does five minutes of material in the preliminary round.
-At the end of all three preliminary shows, the six comedians with the highest scores, regardless of what round they participate in, will be announced as finalists at the end of the first night of competition.
+At the end of all three preliminary shows, the five comedians with the highest judging scores will be announced as finalists.